-Powerball Player Wins $1 Million Twice During Same Drawing
+Lottery Wins: Player Wins $1 Million Twice in the Same Drawing

-A Powerball player says he accidentally played the same drawing twice, but his misfortune turned into fortune when both tickets hit for $1 million.
+In the world of high-stakes gambling, a Powerball player recounts an unbelievable story of sheer luck: he accidentally played the same drawing twice, but that misfortune unexpectedly turned into fortune when both tickets hit for $1 million, proving that sometimes the biggest lottery wins come from the most accidental plays.

 In Massachusetts, a man named Paul Corcoran had a bit of extra luck in doubling his prize from $1 million to $2 million.
 Corcoran won the $1 million prize twice during the July 9 drawing, and he has already redeemed his $2 million prize, which will be reduced by federal tax and state tax.